The Most Important FAQs for Potential Clients

 And, I believe we often prioritize the wrong things, that we strive for external validation, foregoing our own needs and ignoring our own voices, in order to do what “looks good,” and that striving causes significant suffering.

 It is hugely important to have loving, supportive people in your personal life.
 You may talk to them about the same things you talk to me about.
-But, a therapeutic relationship is entirely different because it’s wholly about you.
-It’s 100% about hearing you, supporting you, and helping you process what you’re experiencing.
+But, a therapeutic or coaching relationship is entirely different because it’s wholly about you.
+It’s 100% about hearing you, supporting you, and helping you process what you’re experiencing, and you being able to share and process it without being concerned about their reaction or their feelings.

 I relish the opportunity to spend time with people different from myself in my personal and professional lives.
 I tend to operate in a direct manner generally, and find this approach translates well into working with diverse populations as well.
 I am willing to acknowledge what I don’t know, and will approach conversations with others who come from a different background than mine with openness, respect, and curiosity.